 Sintra is the most popular day trip from Lisbon, only 30 minutes away.
 Sintra is a rock star gorgeous, with numerous UNESCO castles and palaces.
 It’s dazzling, colorful, and romantic.
 Even the town itself is quaint.

 I love the bewitching Quinta da Regaleira, an extravagant stony Gothic affair with follies and a mysterious Masonic initiation well.
 The Castle of the Moors and Sintra National Palace are also UNESCO-listed.

 You can take a virtual 360 tour of the colorful and romantic Pena Palace here, here, or on the palace website here.
 You can tour the National Palace of Sintra here and Quinta da Regaleira here.

-27. Alcobaca Monastery, Alcobaca
+39. Alcobaca Monastery, Alcobaca

-If you love history or architecture, the UNESCO-listed Alcobaça Monastery is a must see site in Portugal.
+If you love history or architecture, the UNESCO-listed Alcobaça Monastery is a must see visit in Portugal.
 The austere and atmospheric building is 800 year old and the largest Gothic religious structure in Portugal.
 It’s one of Europe’s oldest and best UNESCO sites.

 Inside, you’ll fine the ornate tombs of King Pedro I and Ines de Castro, Portugal’s famous star crossed lovers.
 I was so besotted with their story, that I wrote a separate blog post about them.

 You can take a virtual tour of Alcobaca Monastery on Google Arts & Culture.
 It includes Google Street View tours of the monastery, cloister, sacristy, and chapel.

-28. Coimbra University, Coimbra
+40. Coimbra University, Coimbra